 At the same time, fathers had a much stronger stated preference for full-time work: “Fully 75% of fathers with children under age 18 say working full time is ideal for them.
 Some 15% say working part time would be ideal, and 10% say they would prefer not to work at all.”
 Certainly social expectations and realities play a role in this.
 Men undoubtedly feel more pressure than do women to earn more, and it is more socially awkward for them to take time out from work.
 There are a growing number of stay-at-home Dads, but they remain a minority and therefore have less of access than stay-at-home moms to social support.

-Yet it seems extreme to presume that all of women's stated preferences for spending time with their children is the result of societal brainwashing, rather than at least in part attributable to a different genetic makeup.
-Yet Presley goes pretty far in dismissing the idea of gender differences rooted in biology:
+Yet it seems extreme to presume that all of women’s stated preferences for spending time with their children is the result of societal brainwashing, rather than at least in part attributable to a different genetic makeup.
+Yet Presley goes pretty far in dismissing the idea of sex-based differences rooted in biology:

-Nor does she back up her claims about the "differences" between women and men.
-In fact, the consensus among most serious scientists who do gender research—neuroscientistLise Eliot, psychologist Janet Hyde, neuropsychologist Melissa Hines, and biologist Anne Fausto-Sterling, for example—is that the behavioral and cognitive differences between women and men are not nearly as great as the average person (or Sommers) imagines.
+Nor does she back up her claims about the “differences” between women and men.
+In fact, the consensus among most serious scientists who do research—neuroscientistLise Eliot, psychologist Janet Hyde, neuropsychologist Melissa Hines, and biologist Anne Fausto-Sterling, for example—is that the behavioral and cognitive differences between women and men are not nearly as great as the average person (or Sommers) imagines.
 There is almost certainly a small genetic component, but it is less overall than the contributions of multitudes of cultural, family, and individual environmental influences.
-Anthropological research on gender bears this out; scholars such as Peggy Reeves Sanday have shown there is more variation in gender roles than Sommers apparently assumes.
-From a feminist point of view—and from an individualist one—Sommers' stereotyping is unacceptable.
+Anthropological research on sex bears this out; scholars such as Peggy Reeves Sanday have shown there is more variation in gender roles than Sommers apparently assumes.
+From a feminist point of view—and from an individualist one—Sommers’ stereotyping is unacceptable.
 We should be looking at the merits and choices of each person as an individual, not as a member of a particular biological group.

 A consensus among “serious” scientists?
 This is the kind of sloppy, demagoguery I would hope “serious” libertarian thinkers would reject.
 Just because someone’s ideas differ than one’s own doesn’t mean they aren’t “serious.”
 Louann Brizendine, Leonard Sax, Steven Rhoads, and many others who write on sex differences are serious academics and their work shouldn’t be dismissed.

 There is a rich and growing field of study on the role biology has in determining our traits.
 Books like this book by economist Bryan Caplan provides fascinating evidence (mostly from twin studies) that we are much more nature than nurture.
-His book doesn't focus on gender differences—rather on why parents shouldn't put so much pressure on themselves—but does suggest biology is a powerful force.
+His book doesn’t focus on sex-based differences—rather on why parents shouldn’t put so much pressure on themselves—but does suggest biology is a powerful force.
 Such work should be encouraged and we should be ready to review whatever evidence emerges.

 The unsettling accusation that perceiving sex difference is “stereotyping”—which hints at plain old “sexism”—is meant to discourage thoughtful discussion.
 But it isn’t stereotyping to admit women have a different biology that may impact our perspectives and preferences.
 Women carry babies and can nurse them, releasing different hormones that make being with babies pleasuable; we have different chemicals that color our perception of the world from the time we are born.
 It would be surprising indeed if these realities had no impact, but I’m interested to see more evidence to that end if it really emerges.